ComScore

 • Why I Love It: crowd-pleaser, vegetarian, beginner-friendly

-We’ll be eating this homemade pasta dish every day until winter is over, thank you very much.
+I'll be eating this homemade pasta dish every day until winter is over, thank you very much.
 The pillowy dumplings are shockingly easy to make and don’t require any special equipment (or skill).
+“It’s a fabulous dish because all the other ingredients get boiled in the same pot together, then you sauté everything with lots of butter, garlic and fontina cheese,” recipe developer Erin McDowell explains.

 • Time Commitment: 30 minutes

-On nights when you’re too lazy to make gnocchi from scratch (it happens), break out a package of the store-bought kind and make this one-skillet number.
+On nights when you’re too lazy to make gnocchi from scratch (it happens), break out a package of the store-bought kind and make this single-skillet number.
 It’ll take 30 minutes, tops.

 • Why I Love It: crowd-pleaser, kid-friendly, special occasion-worthy, vegetarian

-While we’ll always have a soft spot for the boxed stuff, this elevated mac and cheese is proof that it’s often worth the extra effort to make it yourself.
+While I'll always have a soft spot for the boxed stuff, this elevated mac and cheese is proof that it’s often worth the extra effort to make it yourself.
 Just look at those flaky phyllo rosettes.
+(If you want to skip the extra work, simply lay the sheets of phyllo over the top and bake.)

 • Time Commitment: 50 minutes